Covid 19 coronavirus: Lockdown no barrier for Pukekohe man's 50km run

-A national lockdown and state of emergency didn't stop Pukekohe man Ryan Hattle from running more than a marathon distance around his own house yesterday.
+A national lockdown and state of emergency didn't stop Pukekohe man Ryan Hattle from running more than a marathon distance around his own house.

-The 33-year-old even did part of it with a toddler on his back - lapping his property over and over again until he completed 50km.
+The 33-year-old even did part of it with a toddler on his back - lapping his property over and over again until he completed 50km last Thursday.

 Hattle was due to run a long distance event in the South Island but it was cancelled as a result of the spreading Covid-19 pandemic.